 The bill aims to extend the existence of the Alabama Licensure Board for Interpreters and Transliterators until October 1, 2027, as recommended by the Sunset Committee.
-It amends Section 34-16-4 of the Code of Alabama 1975 to ensure that board members are appointed from each congressional district in the state, with any remaining members appointed at-large.
-This change is intended to enhance the representation and inclusivity of the board, reflecting the state's racial, gender, geographic, and economic diversity.
+It amends Section 34-16-4 of the Code of Alabama 1975 to ensure that board members are appointed from each congressional district in the state, with any remaining members being appointed at-large.
+This change is intended to enhance the representation and inclusivity of the board's membership, reflecting the state's diversity in terms of race, gender, geography, and economic status.

 Key modifications include the requirement that all board members must be residents of Alabama, and the term "persons" is replaced with "individuals" to promote clarity.
-Additionally, starting June 1, 2025, as board members' terms expire, the appointments will ensure that one member resides in each congressional district.
-The bill also outlines the board's responsibilities, including licensure matters, fee schedules, and maintaining public records, while ensuring that board members receive travel expenses and per diem similar to state employees.
+Additionally, starting June 1, 2025, as board members' terms expire, the appointments will be structured to ensure that one member is appointed from each congressional district.
+The bill also preserves the existing code sections related to the board's operations and outlines the board's responsibilities, including licensure processes and maintaining public records.
+The act is set to take effect on June 1, 2025.

 Statutes affected: